 - Bio-printing organs

 That’s a pretty long list and not at all extensive either.
 3D printing really has taken over some fields and forms of manufacturing in record timing.
-One prime example is in the hearing aids industry.
+One prime example is in the hearing aid industry.

-Think about how big this industry is, and realise that 3D printing, in a matter of a few years took over this industry by being the main manufacturing method of over 90% of hearing aids.
+Think about how big this industry is, and realize that 3D printing, in a matter of a few years took over this industry by being the main manufacturing method of over 90% of hearing aids.